BidPro2025/BidPro-Auction-System/README.md

 # BidPro-Auction-System
 A full-featured online auction system for managing users, products, bidding, invoicing, and more.

-# BidPro - Online Auction Platform

-A full-featured online auction system for managing users, products, bidding, invoicing, and more.

 ## Modules
 - User Management
 - Product Management